In this article I am going to talk about the signs that your dog is unhappy. You must learn to read their body language to understand them.

 If a dog is neglected, which means he is probably not being fed or is being canned, he is going to be an unhappy dog.
 A neglected dog will do anything to try and escape home.
-Ensure you have the time and you want to do these things with your dog.

 For the above-outlined reasons, you must be concerned about your dog’s happiness.
 Despite doing everything you are required to, your dog can still be unhappy.

 Below, I have prepared 11 signs that your dog is unhappy in regards to their body language and behavior change.

 If your dog has started reacting aggressively towards things he once enjoyed, then he could be unhappy.
 However, this cannot be the only sign that your dog is unhappy.

 On the other hand, nipping or biting can indicate that your dog is in physical pain.
 If this behavior goes on, you might consider talking to your vet.

 Dogs love to eat.
 If you are not careful, you might overfeed your dog since he won’t refuse to eat even when he has had enough.

 If your dog has suddenly started eating more food than usual, you should probably keep a close watch on him.
-Also, some dogs will refuse to eat when they are unhappy.

 The problem with this is that you cannot tell whether your dog is sick or stressed.
 A decreased or increased appetite also appears several times under the signs of a sick dog.

 Therefore, to tell whether your dog is sick, you might need a vet to examine your canine friend.
-If your dog is exhibiting a change in their eating habits, then you should be concerned.
+If your dog is exhibiting a change in its eating habits, then you should be concerned.
 Monitor him closely to note any other changes other than the feeding behavior.

 Note that some dogs will refuse to eat when they are bored with their food.
 Well, maybe you have been feeding him the same food for years and it is time to change.

 If you just got a new dog, it could take some time before he settles down.
 Be patient and try to make him as comfortable as you can.

 Dogs are social creatures.
 It is unlikely for a dog to want to spend the day all alone.
 However, when your dog is unhappy, he will rarely associate with you, or anyone.

 He would hide away in the closet for the entire day.
 Well, if you are experiencing this, it could be that your dog is feeling a little unhappy.

 Other dogs will hide when you have guests.
 He is probably too nervous and needs proper socialization.
 In some cases, a dog hiding may also indicate that he is in pain or sick.

 Therefore, if your dog has no interest in playing with you, then something must be wrong.
 It could mean that he is ill, or it could mean that your dog is unhappy.

 Now, if your dog has suddenly stopped playing with you, you should be alarmed.
 Some dogs will refuse to go for the daily walks or associate with you in any way.

 Maybe you have moved to a new place or you have a new person in the house.
 It could make him too nervous to come out to play with you.

 However, if this behavior goes on, you might need to visit your vet.
 You should rule out any medical reasons why your dog refuses to play with you.

 However, within a few weeks, you should already be aware of your dog’s sleep cycle.
 In fact, some dogs will adapt to your sleep cycle.
-He will notice sleep time and wake up time.
+He will notice sleep time and wake-up time.

 For instance, if your dog is up at night, it could be because he is disturbed.
 As with most other signs of an unhappy dog, a disturbed sleep cycle could indicate that your dog is ill.

 For this reason, I suggest you check with your vet.
 He will examine your dog and recommend treatment if your dog is ill.

 Attempting to escape home is a common behavior problem in new dogs.
 Well, it is only fair to understand that your dog is trying to fit it.

 However, with time your dog should learn to adapt to being in your home.
 During this time, spend as much time as you can to help him settle in.

 It does not matter whether you are dealing with a new dog or not, the pacing is a major indicator that your dog is unhappy.

 Thus, if you suspect that your dog is unhappy, you should probably check into that, Neglecting your dog could make him want to escape from your home.